WFCW Traffic Study

 FOIA Rules

 FOIA Rules state that the municipality has 5 days to respond to a request.
-If more time is needed, prior to or on the 5th business day, the municpality can apply for an extension.
-No application for extension was ever received, no denial was received and/or no respone stating ‘no documents exist to your request’.
+If more time is needed, prior to or on the 5th business day, the municipality can apply for an extension of an additional 5 business days.

 Questions: